pasmer/italy_dash/README.md

 This is a first beta release built with R.

-The aim of this dashboard is to provide an insight for the business decision-makers, for that the next improvements will consider the economic impacts and the scenario analysis with a risk management point of view.
+The aim of this dashboard is to provide an insight for the <b>business decision-makers</b>, for that the next improvements will consider the economic impacts and the scenario analysis with a <b>risk management</b>
+point of view.

 <img src="figures/dash1.png" width="100%" />